Running Events in New South Wales1 event found around 'undefined'

 Running in New South Wales

 NSW has a vibrant and pretty varied running scene (see the popularity of Cupid Undie Runs).
 One of the bigger events is the Sydney Running Festival.
-However, if you're looking for something truly massive, then why not join the Sun-Herald City2Surf, which boasts 80,000 competitors - one of the top 5 largest running events in the world.
-You'll get to meet awesome people from around the world and probably get overtaken by someone dressed as a giant wallaby.
+With so many fun and friendly races on offer, you'll get to meet awesome people from around the world and probably get overtaken by someone dressed as a giant wallaby.

 What you need to know about running